-Since our inception, we have focused significant resources on our research and development activities, including establishing our arenavirus platform, conducting preclinical studies, developing a manufacturing process, conducting Phase 1 and Phase 2 clinical trials for HB-101 as well as the ongoing HB-200 Phase 1/2 study, and an investigational new drug ("IND") application for HB-300.
+Since our inception, we have focused significant resources on our research and development activities, including establishing our arenavirus platform, conducting preclinical studies, developing a manufacturing process, conducting Phase 1 and Phase 2 clinical trials, including the ongoing HB-200 Phase 1/2 trial, and progressing investigational new drug ("IND") applications, including for HB-500 and HB-700.
 Research and development activities account for a significant portion of our operating expenses.
 Research and development costs are expensed as incurred.
 These costs include: